FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ### Redirecting to FusionAuth

-First thing's fist: we need a "log in" button in the React client:
+First thing's first: we need a "log in" button in the React client:

 ```
 client